-The objective of the field sampling program at SA 43Q was to determine if residual soil contamination was present at this historic gas station.
-Based on the results of the field investigation program and a human health Preliminary Risk Evaluation (PRE), it does not appear that the past activities at SA 43Q have adversely impacted the soil or the groundwater quality.
-Because the investigation has focused on the subsurface, no ecological PRE was conducted.
-Therefore, no further action is recommended at this historic gas station.
+The objective of the field sampling program at SA 43S was to determine if residual soil contamination was present at this historic gas station.
+Based on the results of the field investigation program and human health PRE, it does not appear that the past activities at this site have adversely impacted the soil or groundwater quality.
+Since the investigation has focused on the subsurface, no ecological PRE was conducted.